 writing, compared with the stable xtrs 4.9d release, the

-GitHub version includes an optional GTK GUI (incomplete but
+GitHub version includes an optional GTK GUI (spartan but

-documentation patches from Branden Robinson (thanks!), and a
+code and documentation patches from several contributors, and a

 few other fixes and cleanups.

 (.zip format).
 Compared with

 4.9c, version 4.9d adds a keybinding help window (press F11 to see

 it), adds a feature so that NEWDOS/80 boots up knowing the date and